LLNL/axom/src/docs/sphinx/dev_guide/updating_tpls.rst

 -----------

 We strive for as close to deterministic behavior in our builds as possible.
-By this, we mean that repeated builds should should act the same in the following
+By this, we mean that repeated builds should act the same in the following
 regards:

 * Set of libraries with their options and versions